lmangani/crow-metrics/README.md

   Add an observer.
 The registry maintains an array of observer objects, and sends a snapshot of the current state to each observer at each interval specified by the period of the registry.
 For example, if the registry's period is 60000, or 60 seconds, then each observer is invoked minutely.

-  The observers are all expected to be functions that expect two parameters:
+  The observers are all expected to be functions that accept two parameters:

   - `function observer(timestamp, snapshot)`